dip77/Gym-Management-System/README.md

 # Gym-Management-System
- This system is helps gym member and trainers to maintain details of work like progress card,diet,schedule,etc.
+ This system helps gym member and trainers to maintain details of work like progress card,diet,schedule,etc.

  Technologies
   - Back-end : JSP-Servlet